$k$-torsionfree modules and Frobenius extensions: Introduction

 {\bf Theorem A.} Let $R/S$ be a Frobenius extension and $M$ an $R$-module and $k$ a positive integer.
 Then $M$ is $k$-torsionfree as an $R$-module if and only if $M$ is $k$-torsionfree as an $S$-module.

-As an application of the theorem above, we obtain that the extension ring is quasi $k$-Gorenstein if and only if so is the base ring under Frobenius extensions.
-It maybe gives a new way to generate some new quasi $k$-Gorenstein rings (algebras), see Theorem \ref{quasi k-Gorenstein}.
+Using Theorem A, we can prove that if $\mathcal{T}^i(S)$ is extension-closed then so is $\mathcal{T}^i(R)$ when $R/S$ is a Frobenius extension, where $i$ is a positive integer.
+Note that a ring $R$ is right quasi $k$-Gorenstein if and only if $\mathcal{T}^i(R)$ is extension-closed for $1\leq i\leq k$.
+Thus, we obtain the following result, which maybe gives a new way to generate some new quasi $k$-Gorenstein rings (algebras); see Theorem \ref{quasi k-Gorenstein}.

 {\bf Theorem B.} Let $R/S$ be a Frobenius extension and $k$ a positive integer.
-Then $R$ is quasi $k$-Gorenstein if and only if so is $S$.
+If $S$ is quasi $k$-Gorenstein, then so is $R$.

 This paper is organized as follows.
-Section 2, we give some notations and preliminaries.
-We will investigate the transfer of $k$-torsionfreeness of modules in section 3, Theorem A are obtained, see Theorem \ref{equivalence II}.
-In section 4, we give an application of the main theorem A. We get that the extension ring is quasi $k$-Gorenstein if and only if so is the base ring under Frobenius extensions, see Theorem \ref{quasi k-Gorenstein}.
+In Section 2, we give some notations and preliminaries.
+We will investigate the transfer of $k$-torsionfreeness of modules in Section 3, Theorem A are obtained; see Theorem \ref{equivalence II}.
+In Section 4, we give an application of the main theorem A. We get that if the base ring is quasi $k$-Gorenstein then so is the extension ring under Frobenius extensions; see Theorem \ref{quasi k-Gorenstein}.
 It maybe gives a new way to generate some new quasi $k$-Gorenstein rings (algebras).
-We discuss the transfer of $k$-Gorenstein property of rings under Frobenius extensions in section 5.
-In section 6, as another application of Theorem A, we prove that a module is of G-dimension zero over the extension ring if and only if so is its underlying module over the base ring under Frobenius extensions in a new method, see Theorem \ref{equivalent of G-dimension}.
-Furthermore, we obtain that the extension ring is Gorenstein if and only if so is the base ring under Frobenius extensions in this section, see Theorem \ref{Gorsteing ring under FE}.
+Moreover, we give a counterexample which shows that the converse of Theorem \ref{quasi k-Gorenstein} does not hold in general.
+We discuss the transfer of $k$-Gorenstein property of rings under Frobenius extensions in Section 5.
+In Section 6, as another application of Theorem A, we give a new proof of the following known result: a module is of G-dimension zero over the extension ring if and only if so is its underlying module over the base ring under Frobenius extensions; see Theorem \ref{equivalent of G-dimension}.